seesmof/Word-Counter-App/README.md

 1. [Download](https://github.com/seesmof/word-counter/releases) the files to your computer
 2. Open the downloaded folder and double-click `Run.vbs` file
 3. Enjoy!

+## Tips and Useful Information

+- Press Escape whenever you want to exit the app
+- All the text is UTF-8 encoded so you don't need to worry about special characters
+- Your data is automatically saved and loaded on program start and close respectively
+- Load your own text files using the `Load from file` button
+- See the most frequent words using the `Popular words` button

 ## Screenshots